Becoming a student

 Support we can offer

-Some people may need support to attend our courses and we have Learning Support Workers who will be able to help you to pick the right courses for you and work with you to make sure you get the most from what is on offer.
+Some people may need support to attend our courses and we have Community Trainers who will be able to advise on the courses and direct you to what is on offer.
 We understand that the courses may bring up issues for people and our staff will be here to support you and signpost you to further support if needed.

 What we expect from students